espanido

 • Febrero puede tener 28 días. - February can have 28 days.

-• El lunes vamos al mercado. - On Monday we go to the market.
+• El lunes empiezo el gimnasio. - On Monday I start the gym.

 • Voy al gimnasio todos los martes. - I go to the gym every Tuesday.

-• Febrero es el mes más corto. - February is the shortest month.
+• Noviembre es el mes antes de diciembre. - November is the month before December.